neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 ### Motivation

-- Connectomes are rich sources of inspiration for architectures in artificial intelligence
+- Connectomes are rich sources of inspiration for architectures in artificial intelligence.
-- Comparing connectomes can help elucidate which structural features are necessary for yielding incredible capabilities animal intelligences
+- Comparing connectomes could help elucidate which structural features are necessary for yielding the capabilities animal intelligences.
+- Bilateral symmetry for connectomes has been investigated, but not clearly defined as a network hypothesis.

 <!-- - We explored statistically principled connectome comparison via a case study of a *Drosophila* larva connectome -->